lukereding/lukereding.github.io/index.md

 ![logo](../files/photo.jpg)

 I'm an incoming data scientist at Cerebri AI and biology PhD.
+I'm skilled at Python and R, work hard to communicate well, and I'm always trying to improve.

+The links to the left have additional information about my background, papers, and philosophies.

 [resume](../files/lpr_resume.pdf)
 :: [CV](../files/cv.pdf)